 3. There is life beyond work

 This retirement pathway is the one most people follow.
-They usually have a wide range of interests, hobbies and social networks already established and a positive outlook about their retirement.
+They usually have a wide range of interests, hobbies and social networks established and a positive outlook about their retirement.
 Previously retired employees can be used as positive retirement role models for staff about to make the transition.

 For more on how to prepare your employees for retirement, visit here.